hai-vr/documentation/docs/products/starmesh/examples.md

 # Examples

 :::danger
-This tool is currently not available, and this documentation is currently being written.
+This documentation is currently being written.
 :::

 Starmesh does only one thing: it creates blendshapes and bones on your avatar, reducing the cost of experimentation.